SANTHAN-KUMAR/Banking-system/README.md

 ---

-## Errors regarding mappings to be solved :

-Check under Issues #2

 ## Currently in Phase - 4 & Yet to generate tests using JUnit or Mockito.
 (Both unit and integration tests)
 (Some of the tests were written but failed during the time of running them - refer them) [Note : Test files are not yet updated in the repo]